 10. Barking Due to Separation Anxiety

 When a dog is overly attached to his owner, he can develop separation anxiety.
-This behaviour problem can result in excessive barking when you are about to leave your dog in the house.
+This behavioural problem can result in excessive dog barking when you are about to leave your pooch in the house.

-10 Tips on How to Stop a Dog from Barking
+10 Tips on How to Stop Excessive Dog Barking

 The owner of the pooch faces the risk of being fined if this behaviour is not resolved.
-Thus, excessive barking should not be tolerated.
-Below are tips to stop a dog from barking:
+Thus, excessive dog barking should not be tolerated.
+Here are some tips on how to stop it:

-How to Stop a Dog from Barking Tip #1: Get Him Checked By the Vet.
+How to Stop Dog Barking Tip #1: Get Him Checked by the Vet.

 As mentioned earlier, diseases and injuries can cause a dog to bark.
 It is best to check if his yappiness is linked to these problems.